mseminatore/firth/README.md

 DUP | duplicate TOS | ( n -- n n )
 ELSE | start of else clause | ( -- )
 EMIT | print TOS as ASCII | ( n -- )
+ENDIF | synonym for THEN
 EXIT | exit from current loop | ( -- )
 FALSE | constant representing logical false | ( -- f )
+FOR | synonym for DO
 FUNC | begin definition of new word | ( -- )
 I | put current loop index on the stack | ( -- n )
 INCLUDE | load and parse the given Firth file | ( -- )